macloo/python-beginners/week02/README.md

     return guesses
 ```

 If they use all six guesses, the loop ends, and you know they never guessed the correct number.
 If they guessed correctly, you can tell them how many tries they took.
-That's why you return a number, or the `None` value.
+That’s why you return a number, or the `None` value.
 Below is the completed guessing function.

 ```python
 # compare user input to the secret number